neverware-mirrors/bind9/doc/arm/reference.rst

        example for the second and third keys, an appropriate default size for the algorithm is used.

+       The key list may be empty.
+You should only leave ``keys`` empty if you need your zone to go back to insecure mode without going bogus.
+By doing so, a special CDS and CDNSKEY record will be published in the zone, telling the parent to remove the CDS record for this zone.

     ``publish-safety``
        This is a margin that is added to the pre-publication interval in rollover timing calculations, to give some